antuelle78/worker_nodes_k3s/README.md

 **worker_nodes_k3s**

-Add any number of worker nodes an existing k3s cluster
+Add any number of worker nodes to an existing k3s cluster

 Requirements
 ------------